 The digital transformation holds a lot of promise, especially when it comes to minimizing redundancies, improving visibility and modernizing the way business is conducted, but it’s not without risks.
 Protecting the organization isn’t just IT’s job; everyone in your organization has a role to play.
 Keeping your staff trained, informed and up-to-date on third-party risk management best practices can empower them to be better advocates for a more secure organization.

 Become a better advocate for your organization.
-Download the course catalog for SIG University’s new eight-week Certified Third Party Risk Management program.
+Download the program catalog for SIG University’s eight-week Certified Third Party Risk Management Professional program.